Correlation Between Traditions Bank and First Hawaiian

 Strong

 Over the last 90 days Traditions Bank has generated negative risk-adjusted returns adding no value to investors with long positions.
-Despite quite persistent fundamental drivers, Traditions Bank is not utilizing all of its potentials.
-The current stock price mess, may contribute to short-term losses for the institutional investors.
+Despite quite weak fundamental drivers, Traditions Bank disclosed solid returns over the last few months and may actually be approaching a breakup point.

 First Hawaiian